keiya01/react-performance-testing/README.md

 React.memo(MemoComponent);
 ```

-Setting a display name will get benefits not only this lib but also when [you debug in React](https://reactjs.org/docs/react-component.html#displayname).
+Setting a display name will get benefits not only from this library but also when [you debug in React](https://reactjs.org/docs/react-component.html#displayname).

 ### Hooks